openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 The Component Registry serves as a central location for information about the components registered with the OpenMPF instance.
 A future goal is to develop a web page that can be used to browse the registry and display the metadata associated with each available component.

 OpenMPF includes a Component Executable for the `DETECTION` action type, as denoted by the blue cubes.
 Note that the Component Executable is shown three times to represent three instances of that process, one for each component type.
-This executable is responsible for loading a component library based on information provided at launch time from the Node Manager.
+This executable is responsible for loading a component library based on information provided at launch time.

 One Component Executable instance is associated with each component service.
 For example, a motion detection service, face detection service, and text detection service will require three instances of the Component Executable process, one for each service.
 For another example, three motion detection services will also require three instances of the Component Executable process, one for each service.
 The Component Executable is abstract; it does not care what kind of detection is performed.
 It simply interacts with the component library through the Component API.